Stark Contrast

 I was minding my business, enjoying my much-needed sabbatical: no responsibilities, no kids, just a peaceful day to write—when the internet (and a few well-meaning readers) dragged me straight back into the MCU rabbit hole.

-Apparently, someone thought it was a good idea to have Riri Williams, aka Ironheart, claim that Tony Stark wouldn’t be Iron Man if he hadn’t been rich.
+Apparently, some writer thought it was a good idea to have Riri Williams, aka Ironheart, claim that Tony Stark wouldn’t be Iron Man if he hadn’t been rich.

 Come on now.

-Look, I get teased enough at home for this already.
-I’m never gonna be out there in full cosplay, but I will die on this hill: wealth is the least interesting thing about Tony Stark.
+Look, I get teased enough at home for this already, but I will die on this hill: wealth is the least interesting thing about Tony Stark.

 Every failure became an upgrade.
 When his first suit iced up, he built one that wouldn’t.
 When Ant-Man got inside his armor (which brought some great dialogue), he built nanotech that sealed itself.